ChimeHQ/ChimeKit/Sources/ChimeExtensionInterface/ChimeExtensionInterface.docc/Languages.md

 # Adding Languages

-ChimeKit makes it possible to add semantic-level features for new programming languages.
+Add semantic-level features for new programming languages.

 ## Overview